 The History of Romedia Foundation – Timeline

-2009 – “I’m a Roma Woman.”
-A video campaign with video messages from Roma activists who talk about their experience as Roma women.
+2009: “I’m a Roma Woman,” a video campaign featuring messages from Roma activists sharing their experiences as Roma women, is released.

-2015 – “Take Your Blindfold Off, Dear Europe!”
-A photo campaign consisting of pictures of individuals taking off a blindfold, encouraging fellow Europeans to engage into a deeper understanding of Romani people.
+2015: The photo campaign “Take Your Blindfold Off, Dear Europe!” showcases pictures of individuals taking off a blindfold, encouraging fellow Europeans to engage in a deeper understanding of Romani people.

 2015: BUVERO – Media Camp for Romani Women.
 In its third year, the camp was held in Kumanovo, Macedonia and Nagykőrös, Hungary.
 Since the start of the program, Romedia Foundation and its local partners provided training in videomaking and journalism for 84 young Roma women in four countries.